and your deviations of the Month are:

 Princess, I was on a cloud

-I watched as a
+I watched as all of these things

 Reflected InspectionReflected Inspection